rackerlabs/docs-developer-blog/_posts/2018-06-04-lpn-overview-part1.md

 away rules.
 It's a temporary status that the software uses internally as an intermediary.

-**Loaded to Dock/Shipments**: An LPN loaded for shipment has just been loaded onto a carrier and ready to leave the warehouse.
+**Loaded to dock or shipments**: An LPN loaded for shipment has just been loaded onto a carrier and ready to leave the warehouse.
 After the carrier leaves the dock, the LPN is assigned a context of **Resides in transit** or **Issued out of stores**.

 **Prepack for WIP**: This context value is used when the system has associated the LPN with material and printed the labels, but the material hasn't been